opentracing/opentracing.io/use-cases.md

     span.log_event('cache-miss')
 ```

 The tracer automatically records a timestamp of the event, in contrast with tags that apply to the entire Span.
-In the future versions of the API it will be possible to associate an externally provided timestamp with the event, e.g. see [pull request #38](https://github.com/opentracing/opentracing-go/pull/38).
+It is also possible to associate an externally provided timestamp with the event, e.g. see [Log (Go)](https://github.com/opentracing/opentracing-go/blob/ca5c92cf/span.go#L53).

 ### Recording Spans With External Timestamps